Table of Contents

 Note: This would not apply if the seller asks for you to leave the written offer for them to review and think about.
 In that case, don’t crumble it up.
 If they don’t ask for it, don’t leave it.

 Leave the seller with your business card, and plenty of ways for them to reach you when their motivation to sell changes.

 Shake the seller’s hand and thank him for his time.
 Then be on your way.

-Practice these techniques and this routine (because it does become a routine) several times.
+Practice these techniques and this routine (because it does become a routine) of making real estate offers several times.
 Then make an appointment with a seller this week and try out your new skills.
 Perfect practice makes perfect!

 IMPORTANT TIP: IF THE SELLER HAS EQUITY, THEN GO VISIT THE SELLER IN PERSON!
 It doesn’t matter what the seller says they’re asking for the house over the phone.
-If they have equity – GO – see them in person, use these amazing skills that you’ve learned in this lesson and BUY A HOUSE!!
+If they have equity - GO - see them in person, use these amazing skills that you’ve learned in this lesson, make real estate offers that get accepted, and BUY A HOUSE!!

 Property M.O.B. specializes in wholesale real estate investing and real estate coaching that will help you make more money.
 If you want to learn how to flip a house or how to invest in real estate, we are your go-to source.
 Forget “real estate school” or “real estate classes.”
 The Property M.O.B. will give you everything you need to make quality real estate offers to sellers that get accepted time and time again.
 If you have any questions about real estate flipping or our real estate mentorship services, contact us today!